Jim Crow is alive and well

 While many of the pieces reflect the past, David Pilgrim, the museum's founder and curator, said items in the museum "in some form are being made today.''
 A check of Internet sites such as eBay and Yahoo shows that "literally thousands of things are being created,'' he said.

-The traveling segment of the museum will be displayed throughout Michigan as well as other states, including Florida and Wisconsin, said Kevin B. Miller, interim associate dean of FSU's College of Arts and Sciences.
+The traveling segment of the museum will be displayed throughout Michigan as well as other states, including Florida and Wisconsin, said Kevin B. Miller, interim associate dean of FSU's College of Arts, Sciences and Education.

 "We're one of the few institutions that can handle toxic material (the racist objects) because we handle this in a scholarly context,'' Miller said after the exhibit was set up.